Noisy–Champs station

 Noisy–Champs (/fr/) is a railway station on the RER train network at the border between Champs-sur-Marne, Seine-et-Marne and Noisy-le-Grand, Seine-Saint-Denis, France.
+Starting in autumn 2027, the station will also become a part of the Paris Metro network, initially serving lines 15 and 16 and perhaps Line 11 in the distant future.

 Description

 The station opened on 19 December 1980, when RER Line A was extended to Torcy.
 It serves the Descartes campus of the University of Paris-Est Marne-la-Vallée.
 Bus stations are on both ends of platforms: Champy is on Noisy-le-Grand side, Descartes on the Champs-sur-Marne side.

 As of 2019, the estimated annual attendance by the RATP Group was 5,614,935 passengers.

-Transport
+Service

-Train
+RER A

 The average frequency is one train every 10 minutes to Paris and to Marne-la-Vallée–Chessy station (however, some trains terminate at Torcy station towards the east-side of the line).

 Bus connections

 The station is served at both ends by several buses: